Postgraduate student loans

 - You must be under 60: If you're 60 or over on the first day the academic year starts, you can't get the loan.

-- This must be your first master's degree: If you already have a master's degree or a higher qualification (even if it was not from a UK university) you won't be eligible for the loan.- It must be a full master's course: This technically means a level 7 qualification worth 180 credits.
-Postgrad diplomas therefore don't count as these are usually 120 or 60 credits.
+- This must be your first master's degree: If you already have a master's degree or a higher qualification (even if it was not from a UK university) you won't be eligible for the loan.

 - It needs to be a maximum four-year course: Any master's course including taught, research, distance learning and professional, in any subject in an eligible UK university (one that has power to give degrees), is fine.

-It should be a one or two-year postgraduate master's course, or if you're studying part-time, the course must be at least 50% intensity (ie, a maximum four-year course).
-You can also get the loan if you're on a three-year part-time course even if there is no full-time equivalent.- This must be your only funding: If you're able to apply for a bursary instead, eg a healthcare bursary from the NHS, a social work bursary from the Department of Health, Social Services and Public Safety (DHSSPS) or a bursary from Student Awards Agency Scotland (SAAS), you won't be eligible for the postgraduate loan.
+- This must be your only funding: If you're able to apply for a bursary instead, eg a healthcare bursary from the NHS, a social work bursary from the Department of Health, Social Services and Public Safety (DHSSPS) or a bursary from Student Awards Agency Scotland (SAAS), you won't be eligible for the postgraduate loan.

 The situation for those in other areas of the UK varies.
-We're focusing mainly on England in this guide, so make sure you research all the T&Cs, eligibility criteria and figures for your area.
+We're focusing mainly on England and Wales in this guide, so make sure you research all the T&Cs, eligibility criteria and figures for your area.

 -

+You can get up to £12,167.
 You can get the maximum loan amount regardless of whether your course is over one year, or a number.
 If your course lasts longer than a year, the loan will be divided equally across each year.

 If your course costs more than the maximum loan amount, you'll have to fund the rest yourself.